 Ellenwood, with its full home built above the boat slips, is one of a kind.
 Most landmark boathouses on the Minocqua chain of lakes have a second story with simpler living quarters above, or perhaps a recreational room for entertaining.
 One such is the Coys’ Eagles Nest, a picturesque red boathouse with a corner tower, visible on the shoreline of Lake Minocqua just east of the Highway 51 bridge.

-On the west side of the highway 51 bridge lies what today is the Thirsty Whale, which was built in 1902 and operated as a boat livery for many years, and later a bar.
+On the west side of the Highway 51 bridge lies what today is the Thirsty Whale, which was built in 1902 and operated as a boat livery for many years, and later a bar.
 The place went through many names before becoming the Thirsty Whale in 1970.
-Today it’s a year-round bar and grill and home of the original ‘summer hummer,’ a drink made with the Thirsty Whale’s own signature ‘limon’ mixture and now served throughout the Minocqua area.
+Today it’s still a popular bar and grill.

 Across Lake Minocqua from the Thirsty Whale lies the Beacons, a resort and timeshare property that was once the summer home of Fred.
 B. Snite, Jr. The Beacons’ distinctive lighthouse-style boathouse was built in 1908 and, according to local legend, was used by Snite to watch boat races, using mirrors and a periscope.
 Snite, son of a Chicago financier, contracted polio in 1936 at the age of 25, and spent the next 18 years lying on his back in a 700-pound respirator, which enabled him to breathe. famous as “the man in the iron lung” and “the Boiler kid,” Snite lived a surprisingly normal life and was known for his quick wit and ready smile.
 Using a chest respirator, he was occasionally able to leave the iron lung, but only for a couple of hours at a time.
 He married in 1939, and before he died of natural causes at age 44, he and his wife and three daughters enjoyed summers on Lake Minocqua.